bananabrann/traders-of-the-north/docs/planning.md

 ## Title
 Purpose: Contains the details of the title page

-The title page should display...
+The title should display...
 - [ ] The main logo of the page
 - [ ] A "play" option
 - [ ] An "instructions option
 - ~~[ ] A "credits/info" option~~
 - [ ] Display credits and information

-The title page should have a function...
+The title should have a function...
 - [ ] That sets state operators when User clicks "play" option
 - [ ] That sets state operators when User clicks "instructions" option

+## Instructions
+Purpose: Display the instructions for the game

+The instructions should...
+- [ ] Detail on how to play the game
+- [ ] Have an option to return to the Title

+The instructions should have a fucntion...
+- [ ] That sets state operators when User clicks "title" option